katherineyevsukov/SinglePageApp-PizzaOrder/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+React's `useRouteMatch` hook allows us to add nested routes to our application so that we can change a single parameter in the URL with out having to change the whole thing.

 1. How would you explain form validation to someone who has never programmed before?

+Form validation is a way of making sure that user input adheres to the desired specifications.
+Basically, it is a way of making sure a user fills something out the way that we want them to.
+If the user's in put is not adequate, we can alert the user as to what the problem is so they can fix it.

 1. In 1-2 sentences, define end to end testing.

+End to end testing tests all points of a user experience.
+It simulates the way that a user would fully interact with an app and points out any bugs that may occur.

 ## Instructions